frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ## Header Class

-After opening a resource you get access to a `resource.header` object.
+After opening a resource you get access to a `resource.header` object which describes the resource in more detail.
 This is a list of normalized labels but also provides some additional functionality.
 Let's take a look:

 ```python